OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - Addresses you don't want to reach.
 You're not interested in any path that ends with the block of code that prints the "Incorrect serial" message (0x1854).

 Note that the Angr loader will load the PIE executable with a base address of 0x400000, so you must add this to the addresses above.
-The solution is
+The solution is:

 ```python
 #!/usr/bin/python